THIS SECTION EXPLAINS HOW MBA STUDIO HELPS ITS VALUED CLIENTS

 You submit your text or essay set.
 These will be reviewed initially for content and structure.
 There is no full interview but we do ask you to send as much background about yourself—resume, etc., so we can do a better job.

 In reviewing an essay we first ask questions such as: Do you answer the question?
 Does the essay communicate a value point or points, or have you shared a distinctive memorable attribute?
 Does it have an argument (for your admissions value) which follows a logical structure?
 Do the introduction and conclusion add enough to justify the word use?
 Does the story you chose work in its context?
 Have you been specific enough and given examples?

 If you submit various essays for one school, we check that they complement but don’t overlap each other.

-Your essays will be returned with content, profile, structurem and flow comments as well as essay-building advice as necessary.
+Your essays will be returned with content, profile, structure and flow comments as well as essay-building advice if necessary.
 This is Round 1.
 You’ll then rework them.
-Depending on how the essay looks, Round 2 editing may do more of this, but where the content is more-or-less right, progresses to look more closely at the text, focusing on language, expression, and style.
+Depending on how the essay looks, Round 2 editing may do more of this, but where the content is more-or-less right, it progresses to look more closely at the text, focusing on language, expression, and style.
 Have you briefly and clearly said what you need to say, using clear expression and good writing technique?
 Are all errors of style and grammar cleaned up? etc.